Hello and Welcome!

 A little more about me

-I treasure my time outdoors every day, gardening, walking my dog, playing in the ocean, hiking in the woods, and picking up trash while exploring all the natural beauty this Earth has to offer.
-I also enjoy biking to work, meditation and yoga practices, cooking healthy meals and spending time with my loved ones (human and other-than-human).
+I treasure my time outdoors every day, gardening, playing in the ocean, hiking in the woods, cooking healthy meals and spending time with my loved ones (human and other-than-human).
 Always exploring the beauty this Earth has to offer.